badhan-dass/VLM-Jailbreking/README.md

 # How to use the code
 For performing the attack, please run the notebooks as per their names on corresponding models.
-For performing the defense, please uncomment the defense function before you print the generated response.
+For performing the defense, please place the defense function from the defense.py before you return the generated response.